 Consider all the alternatives to flying

 If you plan to bring your pet on vacation, driving is usually a better option.
-If you can't travel by car, your pet will probably be healthier and happier if you leave them behind under the care of a pet-sitter or boarding kennel.
+If you can't travel by car, your pet will probably be healthier and happier if you leave them behind under the care of a pet sitter or boarding kennel.
 But there are times when that won’t be possible and you’ll have to determine whether the benefits of flying outweigh the risks.

 Visit your vet

 Most airlines require a health certificate for animals, typically issued within 10 days of travel.
 This is also a good time to ensure your pet’s vaccinations are up to date and that they aren’t battling any illnesses that could be exacerbated by heat or stress.
+Make sure to travel with documents indicating your pet’s license and microchip numbers, your veterinarian’s name and clinic phone number, pet’s proof of vaccination—especially rabies vaccine—and a list of all their medications, doses and prescription information in case refills are needed during travel.
+Keep a current photo of your pet with you in case they become lost during travel.

 Research your destination